Skip to main content (Press Enter)

 The Olmsted County Sheriff is responsible for the detention of adult prisoners including pre-sentenced, sentenced, boarders, and work release.
 The staff is also responsible for court security.

-The Adult Detention Center (ADC) is located in the Olmsted County Government Center located at 101 4th Street SE, Rochester Minnesota 55904-3719.
+The Adult Detention Center (ADC) is located in the Olmsted County Government Center at 101 4th Street SE, Rochester Minnesota 55904-3719.
 The telephone number is 507-328-6790.

 About the Adult Detention Center